tapzx2/digital-garden/content/Pants for Dancing.md

 ## Conclusion aka TL;DR Get Pants Made
 - I get pants from https://www.facebook.com/okiz.baek, in Korea.
 He will ship.
 - If in Korea you can also get them from https://www.facebook.com/bbangnim
-- Unless your legs are long, get your pants made at **waist** height
+- Unless your legs are long, get your pants made at **waist** height.
-- Flood, color, and pleat to your needs and style
+- Flood, color, and pleat to your needs and style.
-- Fabric will be synthetic, wool is `$$`
+- Fabric will be synthetic, wool is `$$`.
-- Price will be around $120 to $150 including shipping
+- Price will be around $120 to $150 including shipping.